This story contains graphic images that may be disturbing to the readers. Reader discretion is advised.

-A person, wearing black dress to commemorate the tragic history of the day, helping his son in balancing a 20ft tall flag in the Muharram parade.
+A person, wearing a black dress to commemorate the tragic history of the day, helping his son in balancing a 20ft tall flag in the Muharram parade.

 Hundreds of spectators from all religions watching the parade as it passes through the streets of Central Kolkata.

 A vendor selling paper-windmills as the parade passes by.